biocorecrg/MoP3/docs/mop_tail.rst

    "0154ce9c-fe6b-4ebc-bbb1-517fdc524207"	24.05	24.24	"YFL044C"
    "020cde28-970d-4710-90a5-977e4b4bbc46"	41.27	56.79	"YGL238W"

-If both softwares are run, an additional plot which shows the correlation of their results is generated.
+If both programs are run, an additional plot that shows the correlation of their results is generated.